nmshd/runtime/README_dev.md

 ## Linting

 -   Typescript
     -   each package provides its own typescript linting script.
-You can run it by `npm run lint:ts` from the package directory or by `npm run -w packages/<package> lint` from the root of the project
+You can run it by `npm run lint:tsc` from the package directory or by `npm run -w packages/<package> lint` from the root of the project
     -   the root project also provides a script that lints all packages.
-You can run it by `npm run lint:ts` from the root of the project
+You can run it by `npm run lint:tsc` from the root of the project
--   Prettier: simply run `npm run prettier` from the root of the project
+-   Prettier: simply run `npm run lint:prettier` from the root of the project
 -   ESLint: simply run `npm run lint:eslint` from the root of the project

 ## Check for outdated dependencies